Muzamil-Gashroo/Swing-Desktop-App/README.md

 - Press the `=` button to calculate the result.
 - Use the `CLR` button to clear the input field.

-## Contributors
-- [Your Name] - Add your name if you contribute to the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.

-## Acknowledgments
-- The project structure and code are inspired by Java AWT tutorials and examples.